deescondrillas/embeddings/README.md

-# How to Run the Application
+# How to Run the Application Locally

 Make sure the following dependencies are installed in your virtual environment: